hyalen-caldeira/spring-boot-item-catalog-data/README.md

 # SpringBoot Item Catalog Data

 This project was created using STS IDE.
-But notice you can also create the same project in other ways, like using Spring Initializr, Spring Boot CLI or even creating a empty Maven project.
+But notice you can also create the same project in other ways, like using Spring Initializr, Spring Boot CLI or even creating a empty Maven project and add the needed dependecies.

 Obs
 - In your project, use the resources/application.properties file to customize the application.
 A simple example of customization you can do is to change the default port of your Servlet container using the server.port option (server.port=####).